40 Motivated Behavior: Feeding Behavior

 Body fat stores are regulated after we eat a meal.
 When we consume more glucose than we can use, the excess glucose is stored within the body as fat stores.
 Over time, this repeated pattern leads to increased adiposity and can lead to obesity.
 If energy demands exceed the consumption of glucose, then glucose must be broken down from fat stores and fat is lost.
 Over time, this leads to decreased adiposity and starvation.

-Image of how energy intake and energy expenditure relate to body weight in rats.
-Details in caption and text.
+How energy intake and energy expenditure relate to body weight in rats.

 Figure 40.4.
 Energy Balance.
 Glucose is used as energy within the body.
 If glucose intake is equal to energy expenditure, then a normal body weight will result.
 When dietary intake of glucose is less than the amount of energy expended, then glucose stores will be broken down and there will be a loss of fat and a loss of body weight.
 When dietary intake of glucose is more than the amount of energy expended, then excess glucose will be stored in the body as fat, increasing body weight.
 ‘Energy Balance’ by Valerie Hedges is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.